Domain Names and Web Hosting

 Part 1: The Domain Name

 The domain name is your website address, the yourbiz.com, mycompany.net, or the mygroup.org part of your online presence.
 You “purchase” (known as registering) your domain name using one of the many companies on the internet offering this service.
+This provider is often referred to as the domain registrar.

 Part 2: The Web Hosting Service